zulip/zulip/templates/zerver/api/create-user.md

 # Create a user

-Create a new user in a realm.
+{!api-admin-only.md!}

-**Note**: The requesting user must be an administrator.
+Create a new user account via the API.

 `POST {{ api_url }}/v1/users`